coolsa/Sound-Track/README.md

 ## License

-This mod uses the GNU GPL 3.0 license.
+This mod uses the GNU LGPL 3.0 license.